 Pune, also called ‘Poona’, is situated in the state of Maharashtra, India.
 As Maharashtra’s second largest state, Pune is a hub of multiple activities, and is rapidly evolving into one of India’s major cosmopolitan cities.
 Pune is a sprawling town in Maharashtra, western Indian state.
 Formerly, it was the base of the Maratha Empire’s Peshwas (prime ministers), which lasted from 1674 to 1818.
-To those who love to explore the city’s past, there are few historical sites, and those who love doing adventurous activities can also find many suitable destinations to their activities.
+To those who love to explore the city’s past.
+There are few historical sites, and those who love doing adventurous activities can also find many suitable destinations to their activities.
 Here is the complete list of top places to visit in Pune.

 Aga Khan Palace

 The Aga Khan Palace is testament to the wonders of a bygone era in architecture.
 Considered one of the biggest landmarks in the history of India, The Aga Khan Palace is a majestic building built in 1892.
 The magnificent palace is not only renowned for its natural elegance but also for its historical importance as it once acted as a jail within its walls for Mahatma Gandhi and other members of the freedom movement.
-Today the palace serves as headquarters of the Gandhi National Memorial Society.
+Today the palace serves as headquarters of the Gandhi National Memorial Society visit in Pune.